The following was asked in a Facebook volleyball coaching group.

 I think the above three elements are fairly universal to all coaching situations.
 Beyond them things start to be more situation and/or coach dependent.
 What makes for a successful college coach can vary quite a bit from what a juniors coach needs to be at the top level.
 And it’s a different situation coaching 12s new to the game than coaching 18s trying to win a bid to Junior Nationals.

 Also, things can balance out in ways.
 As a coach you may be stronger in one area that makes up for a weakness in another.
+I go more in-depth into this in the keys to success series.

 What do you think?
 What leads to coaching success in your opinion.